Repeated Measurements [EL002]

 Then the main focus turns on more advanced methods.
 For approximately normally distributed repeated measurements outcomes marginal and linear mixed models are introduced.
 For non-normal responses, first the generalized estimating equations (GEE) approach for marginal inferences is presented, followed by extensions of random effects models to categorical outcomes.
 All these methods are exemplified using data from of clinical and epidemiological studies.

 Computer practicals in the statistical programming language R will be used to acquire hands on experience in applying these techniques to real data.
-All code used during the course will be live demonstrated using a web app, which will be made avaliable to participants.
+All code used during the course will be live demonstrated using a web app, which will be made available to participants.

 Participants need to bring their own laptop with certain pre-installed software (instructions will be given before start of the course).
 The assignment for this course needs to be handed in two weeks after the ending of the course.